cswaroop/resumes/thejaswini.md

 ### Industry Conference Panelist:

-* Panel discussion “Telcos response to the swiftly changing world and A Need to focus on to raise telecom application developers” at Virtueinsights 3rd Annual Mobile Apps conference held at Bangalore on July 17th 2014 http://www.virtueinsight.com/telecom/3rd-Annual-Mobile-Apps-2014/
+* Panel discussion "Telcos response to the swiftly changing world and A Need to focus on to raise telecom application developers" at Virtueinsights 3rd Annual Mobile Apps conference held at Bangalore on July 17th 2014 http://www.virtueinsight.com/telecom/3rd-Annual-Mobile-Apps-2014/

 * Panel discussion “Mobile for Development” at Apps India 2015 conference held at New Delhi on August 19th 2015